Skip to content

 Routes/Middleware

-To use an authentication on a specific route, you can use the -Authentication parameter on the Add-PodeRoute function; this takes the Name supplied to the -Name parameter on Add-PodeAuth.
+To use authentication on a specific route, you can use the -Authentication parameter on the Add-PodeRoute function; this takes the Name supplied to the -Name parameter on Add-PodeAuth.
 This will set the authentication up to run before other route middleware.

 An example of using some Basic authentication on a REST API route is as follows: